The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 Train With It

-Practice as normal.
-The sleeve silently records your physiological state throughout the session: every spike, every moment of tension, every wave of calm.
+Train the way you always do.
+The sleeve works silently in the background, recording your physiological state throughout the session — every spike, every moment of tension, every wave of calm.

 03